SUPPORT JAPAN

 FUKUSHIMA ART KOINOBORI PROJECT

-Led by Koichi Watanabe, an assistant professor at Fukushima University, this project aims to inspire children by creating Koinobori, a carp shaped wind-socks, traditional calendrical event for children.
+Led by Koichi Watanabe, a professor at Fukushima University, this project aims to inspire children by creating Koinobori, a carp shaped wind-socks, traditional calendrical event for children.
 Over 1,000 carps have been created by various passionate individuals.

 Visit FUKUSHIMA ART KOINOBORI project